A second order differential equation for a point charged particle: Maximal acceleration geometry

-The metric $g$ determines different kinematical relations than $\eta$.
+The metric $g$ is the metric that determines the proper time measured along the world lines of physical particles.
+This is the main assumption in the geometry of maximal acceleration, that the physical proper time measured is the one associated to the metric of maximal acceleration $g$.
+The metric $\eta$ is defined as a formal limit when $A_{max}\to +\infty$, as discussed in \cite{Ricardo2015}.

 Let us assume that the parametrization of the world-line $x:I\to M$ is such that $g(\dot{x},\dot{x})=-1$ and the monomials in powers of the derivatives of $\epsilon$ define a complete generator set for asymptotic expansions.
-In a geometry of maximal acceleration, the kinematical constrains are

-and similar conditions hold for higher derivatives obtained by derivation of the previous ones.
-Therefore, in a geometry of maximal acceleration $(M,g)$, given the normalization $g(\dot{x},\dot{x})=-1$, the following approximate expressions hold:
+Here {\it dot} notation refers to the derivative operation respect to the proper time parameter of $g$.
+Then one has the relation